pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 <div class='text-center my-3 border' id='fig7'>
   <img src='{{filesdir}}/ihc-fatalities-v-qstart-30.png' class='px-5 img-fluid' >
   <p class='small text-justify mx-5 mt-3'>
-    Figure 7: Fatalities after 18 months vs the day when a one month quarantine is started.
+    Figure 7: Fatalities after 18 months vs the day when a 30-day quarantine is started.
 In this case the mortality rate is again assumed to be the same both above and below the hospital capacity.
   </p>
 </div>

-In this scenario, the above figures show that final number of fatalities is reduced when the quarantine is imposed closer to when the infection peaks.
+In this scenario, the above figures show that the final number of fatalities is reduced when the quarantine is imposed closer to when the infection peaks.
 The maximum reduction in the number of fatalities is about 14%, and is achieved when the quarantine is started on day 89 (just a few days away from the peak without quarantine).
 While reduction of the number of fatalities by 14% is still significant, it is not as large as the 38% reduction obtained when the hospital capacity was taken into consideration.

-These exact values are of course parameter dependent, and will vary depending on the scenario considered.
+These exact values are of course parameter-dependent, and will vary depending on the scenario considered.
 The minimum, however, is typically not attained if the quarantine is imposed during the early stages of the outbreak, unless the quarantine is long enough to reach containment levels.
 To illustrate this point we now compute the fatalities after 18 months when $R_0$ varies between $2$ and $6$ outside quarantine, and between $0.5$ and $1.5$ inside quarantine.